chukwuemeliela/Amazon_Review_Analysis_DSA/README.md

 - **Category With the Highest Average %Discount**: **Home Improvement** with **57.94%** discount has the highest average % discount.

+- **Relationship Between Average Rating and %Discount**: There's a slight downward trend in average rating as discount percentages increase.
+While the change is not dramatic (4.2 to 4.0), it may indicate that heavily discounted products receive slightly lower customer satisfaction — possibly due to quality perceptions or product performance.
+This trend suggests that discounting should be used strategically rather than broadly.
+However, the %Discount Bucket with the highest rate has just 1 product in it.

 ## Visualizations

 ### Charts